 Like Father, Like Son: Hinted at in the episode where Jay goes on a date with Doris and it's implied she may be his birth mother.
 Doris recounts to Jay about how she used to date a short, balding fat guy who would always take her to movies and then complain about them.

 Long List: Deciding to wipe her slate clean, Olivia tells Jay a list of all the men she had been with.
 The list is so long that Jay ends up growing stubble on his face and shaving.
-Conversely, his takes all of 1 second.
+Conversely, his takes all of one second.

 Make a Wish: In the episode "Uneasy Rider", Marty points to a shooting star and asks Jay to make a wish.
 The scene then cuts to said star hitting and destroying a billboard advertising Ace Ventura with Jay exclaiming "Thank you, God" while driving past the scene.